The best free PDF editors let you edit, and work together on files without subscriptions or fees.

 TODAY'S TOP 3 BEST PDF EDITORS

-We’ve tested, reviewed, and rated the best PDF editors for Windows, Mac, iPad, and more.
+We’ve tested, reviewed, and rated the best PDF editors for Windows, Mac, mobile, and online.
 If it's in budget, we recommend these top three premium picks - bringing professional PDF editing tools into the home or office.

 Adobe Acrobat DC: best PDF editor overall

 The original is still the best.
 Adobe Acrobat DC lets users edit and create professional-looking PDF on desktop or mobile.
-In our 5-star Acrobat DC review (opens in new tab), we praised the extensive feature-set.
+In our 5-star Adobe Acrobat review, we praised the extensive feature-set.
 “Sometimes,” we wrote, “the best solution on the market has its reputation for a reason.”

 Nitro PDF Pro: best PDF editor for beginners